 Stephen Gruber, MD, PhD, MPH

-A world-renowned cancer geneticist, Stephen Gruber, M.D., Ph.D., M.P.H. focuses his research on precision medicine and the genomics of cancer in order to improve treatment and care for cancer patients and their families.
-His particular research interests include the genetic epidemiology of cancer, with an emphasis on hereditary colorectal cancer and other solid tumors.
+A world-renowned cancer geneticist, Stephen Gruber, M.D., Ph.D., M.P.H. focuses his clinical practice and his research on precision medicine and clinical cancer genetics in order to improve treatment and care for cancer patients and their families.
+His particular research interests include hereditary cancer syndromes and the genetic epidemiology of cancer, with an emphasis on hereditary colorectal cancer and other solid tumors.
 Together with Dr. Kathleen Blazer, Dr. Gruber serves as the co-Principal Investigator of the NIH-funded Cancer Genetics Professional Education in a Global Community of Practice program.